Trojan-Cat/PacGrid/README.md

 # TODO/Improvements

+- Do checking to see if x and y are a number
+- Write up boundary variables to test
+- Unit tests
 - Add in a check for if f is -1 and use it where an if has been repeated
 - Ability to change the size of the grid, maybe ask for input on start
+- A cool terminal output of the grid would be neat